euhystho/euhystho.github.io/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 🚀 Development Workflow
+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Start the development server: `npm run dev`
+4. Make changes to the codebase
+5. Commit and push changes to GitHub
+6. GitHub Actions will automatically build, test, and deploy your changes

+## License

+This project is licensed under the MIT License, see the [license](LICENSE) file for details.